pyinfra-dev/pyinfra/examples/pxe_with_nfs/README.md

+# Overview
-Create a simple PXE server that allows you to boot Ubuntu Server over tftp.
+Create a simple PXE server that allows you to boot Ubuntu Server over nfs.

-Used https://graspingtech.com/network-install-ubuntu-18-04 as a starting point.
+Used https://linuxhint.com/pxe_boot_ubuntu_server/ as starting point.

 # To try it out